In Bloom: Mosaic Artworks of fertility & reproduction

 The mosaic features the head of a woman who appears to be surrounded by floral elements within the sanctity of a flowing green garden.
 Said to be a Cretan goddess, she appears to be meandering through a garden of Hyacinth and Bellflower, with an airy spirit to her as if in mid-daydream.

 Her broad features, luscious lips, and expressively angular cheekbones belong to a head that is large in scale, communicating a sense of dominance.
-And yet the artwork as a whole also brings on feelings of peace and tranquillity owing to the floral elements that surround.
+And yet the artwork as a whole also brings on feelings of peace and tranquility owing to the floral elements that surround.
 This is captivated within an elliptically shaped mosaic, which is roughly 9 square meters in size and comprised mainly of colored pebbles.

 While the mosaic’s origins and the true artist behind it remain unknown, it is posthumously revered to be a masterpiece.
 The Beauty of Durrës has been meticulously relocated to feature at the National Historical Museum at Tirana where it is available for viewing.